DHTMLX/docs-spreadsheet/docs/excel_import_export.md

 <img src="file_export.png"/>

 2\.
-Check the directory with downloaded files on your computer to find a downloaded Excel file with data from SpreadSheet.
+Check the directory with downloaded files on your computer to find a downloaded Excel file with data from Spreadsheet.